germangar/algorizer/README.md

 This is a framework for creating/backtesting and running trading algorythms.
 It is intended to work in a familiar way for those who have used Tradingview's Pinescript, from writing the scripts to visualizing them in lightweight-charts.
-It doesn't pretend to mimic the language, but the structure should be familiar enough to you to feel comfortable.
+It doesn't intend to mimic the language, but the structure should be familiar enough to you to feel comfortable.

 **What does it do:**
 It connects to crypto exchanges using the CCXT library and downloads the required historical data.
 It saves it in cache and keeps updating it every time it's launched.
 It runs a backtest of your script on it, and then (if ordered to) it continues running it in realtime, casting webhook alerts to a webhook service (Like [my own free webhook script](https://github.com/germangar/whook)).